Callao: 20th century

-In 1921, the Bureau of Public Works granted a concession to M.I.T. engineer John Tinker Glidden for paving, administering, and inaugurating a public cart road between Callao and Lima, further coalescing a Lima metropolitan area.
+In 1921, the Bureau of Public Works granted a concession to M.I.T. engineer John Tinker Glidden for paving, administering, and inaugurating a public cart road between Callao and Lima, further coalescing a metropolitan area between both cities.

-By 1949, Callao was known as one of the biggest centers of coca-based products and cocaine traffic in the world.
+On the afternoon of 28 April 1947, the Kon-Tiki, a raft crewed by a team led by Norwegian adventurer Thor Heyerdahl left Callao.
+By 1949, the city was known as one of the biggest centers of coca-based products and cocaine traffic in the world.